-- Receipts and tax invoice/s (copies are acceptable) for the purchase and installation or a water tank for firefighting purposes - Or - Receipts and tax invoice/s (copies are acceptable) for minor repairs or reconnections of your existing system - or - for reticulated (water mains or sewerage) reconnection costs. - When required, a copy of compliance certificate from your licensed plumber on completion of relevant work (i.e., installation or connection works) - Details of the account that the funding support will be deposited - this will be requested once an application has been assessed as successful. - A declaration that the replacement of the rainwater and/or septic tanks has not been covered by available insurance arrangements prior to seeking assistance.
+- Evidence that you own the property - Two types of identification that show the property address to confirm that it is your principle place of residence (e.g. rate notices, electricity bills, phone bills, drivers' licence or similar) - Clean up completion certificate from BRV (or evidence that demonstrates your property has been through a bushfire damage clean-up process) - Tax invoice/s (copies are acceptable) for the purchase and installation of the rainwater and/or septic tank - Or - tax invoice/s (copies are acceptable) for minor repairs or reconnections of your existing system - A copy of compliance certificate from your licensed plumber on completion of work - Details of the account that the funding support will be deposited. - A declaration that the replacement of the rainwater and/or septic tanks has not been covered by available insurance arrangements prior to seeking assistance.